maytsai/Revenue-Business-Analytics-for-Corporate-Travel-Platform/README.md

 # Project Structure

 Analysis Workflow:
-  1. Data Overview & Quality
+  1. Data Overview & Quality:

      Dataset profile, schema, and the booking-type breakdown by product (Car / Air / Hotel) — the foundation that every later section depends on.
-  2. Booking Trend (MoM)
+  3. Booking Trend (MoM):

      Monthly booking volume and revenue by product.
 Surfaces the July booking volume decline and the August revenue anomaly.
   5. High-Loss Month Booking Deep Dive: July